michaelnmmeyer/dharma/views/documentation.md

 	<?xml-model href="https://epidoc.stoa.org/schema/latest/tei-epidoc.rng" schematypens="http://relaxng.org/ns/structure/1.0"?>
 	<?xml-model href="https://epidoc.stoa.org/schema/latest/tei-epidoc.rng" schematypens="http://purl.oclc.org/dsdl/schematron"?>

-I will delete these and replace them eventually.
+These instructions are interpreted by Oxygen, however.

+## DHARMA Schemas

-You can consult here the TEI documentation generated from DHARMA schemas.
+Here is the TEI documentation generated from DHARMA schemas.
 You should follow this instead of the [documentation on the TEI website](https://www.tei-c.org/release/doc/tei-p5-doc/en/html/index.html), because our schemas are more restrictive.
-Even so, they are more permissive than they should.
+Even so, they are often more permissive than they should: if your file validates, this does not necessarily mean that it is valid.

 <ul>
 <li><a href="/documentation/inscription">Inscriptions</a> (files named